ubuntu/ubuntu-desktop-documentation/docs/tutorial/install-ubuntu-desktop.md

 ### Manual partitioning

-Manual partitioning is designed for advanced users who want to create specific configurations for their use-cases.
-As such, we assume that these users will be comfortable with this interface and will not go into detail during this tutorial on specific setups.
+Manual partitioning is designed for advanced users who want to create a specific configuration for their use case.

+If that's you, we assume that you know what you're doing and that you're comfortable with the installer interface.

-Here, users can see all existing drives and partitions and create and manage new partition tables and configurations.
+Here, you can see all existing drives and partitions.
+You can create and manage new partition tables and configurations.

 ![The Manual partitioning page](/images/installer/manual-partitioning.png)

+If the interface doesn't make sense, we recommend that you pick one of the automated disk setup options instead.

-### (Alert) Windows BitLocker is enabled
+### Alert: Windows BitLocker is enabled

 If your device has Windows BitLocker Drive Encryption enabled, the installer can't access the encrypted Windows installation.
 Because of that, it can't install Ubuntu safely alongside Windows.